Enabling Clover for Bamboo

-Automatic integration works with Ant, Maven 2.x, Maven 3.x and Grails tasks:
+Automatic integration works with Ant, Maven and Grails tasks.

-- Select Automatically integrate Clover into this build.
+- Select Automatically integrate a code coverage tool into this job.

-- Select Generate a Clover Historical Report to compare the current coverage results with previous Clover code coverage reports.
+- Select Generate a historical report to compare the current coverage results with previous code coverage reports.

 - Creates an artifact named Clover Report (System), which is visible on the 'Artifacts' tab for the job.